yw-fang/yw-fang.github.io/_pages/includes/pub.md

       https://orcid.org/0000-0003-3674-7352
     </a> )

 Overview: 40 scientific papers (31 JCR-Q1 including Nat.
-Commun., Advanced Materials, etc; 19 of these publications including Science as corresponding or co-first author).
+Commun., Advanced Materials, etc; 19 of these publications including Science as corresponding or (co)first author).
 <!-- with 642 citations and h-index 16 -->

 †Co-first author; \*corresponding author